Vestibular system

 Differentiation of BPPV and canals impacted

-- Can manifest as ageotrophic or geotrophic horizontal nystagmus
+- Can manifest as ageotropic or geotropic horizontal nystagmus

-- Treatment is with the ith log roll maneuver or barbeque roll to move otoconia into position (treatments are performed as home exercise programs)
+- Treatment is with the log roll maneuver or barbeque roll maneuver to move the otoconia into position (performed as a home exercise program)

-- Lie on your left-hand side and wait for 30 seconds.
+- Lie on the affected side and wait for 30 seconds.

 - Roll onto your back and wait for 30 seconds.

-- Roll onto your right-hand side and wait for 30 seconds.
+- Roll onto your opposite side and wait for 30 seconds.

 - Roll onto your left-hand side and wait for 30 seconds.

-- Slowly return to a sitting position.
-Keep your chin level.
+- Slowly return to a sitting position, keeping your chin level.

-- Sit for five minutes, and then repeat the previous step
+- Sit for five minutes, then repeat the previous step.

 - Sit for 15 minutes to finish.